LISPBUILDER-SDL - Use SDL from Common Lisp

 *default-color*

-Functions that accept the KEYword parameter COLOR will most likely bind to the symbol *DEFAULT-COLOR* if COLOR is not specified, automatically using whatever color is referenced by *DEFAULT-COLOR*.
+Functions that accept the KEYword parameter COLOR will most likely bind to the symbol *DEFAULT-COLOR* by default if COLOR is not specified.

 A color is bound to *DEFAULT-COLOR* by the following macro: WITH-COLOR.